TakashiNakagawa/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image9]

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 5 as evidenced by graph.
+2 epochs might be enough for training the model.
+But I trained till 5 epochs Because it didn't take a long time.
 ![alt text][image7]
 ```
 Epoch 1/5